camnguyen168/Predicting_Customer-Churn-in-Banking/README.md

 # Result
 XG Boost receiced the highest AUC,
-Age and number of product are the important variables to predict customer churn
+Age and number of product are the important variables to predict customer churn Feature importance indicates how strongly a variable contributes to model predictions; it does not establish that the feature causes churn (causality).
+Retention decisions should therefore combine model predictions with business context.

 Code: R and Python